 Dear Graduation Candidate:

-The Spring 2014 Commencement will be held Saturday, May 17, 2014, in Stopher Gymnasium on the Nicholls campus.
+The Fall 2014 Commencement will be held Saturday, December 13, 2014, in Stopher Gymnasium on the Nicholls campus.
 In an effort to accommodate students’ families and friends, commencement is divided into two ceremonies.

 Graduation candidates will participate as indicated in the following chart.
 Graduate School students will participate in the session assigned to their college: